varnishcache/varnish-cache/doc/sphinx/users-guide/storage-backends.rst

       T, t    The size is expressed in tebibytes.

-The default size is unlimited.
+If no size is given the malloc backend will not limit how much memory it can allocate.

 Mallocs performance is bound by memory speed so it is very fast.